How to Make a Rug out of Carpet Remnants

 Jamie here!
 We just finished having carpet installed in our basement, which left us with a nice large piece of leftover carpet.
-When you spend the money for quality carpet, it’s not likely you’ll be willing to let a nearly room-sized piece be tossed out without trying to come up with a use for it.
+When you spend the money on quality carpet, it’s not likely you’ll be willing to let a nearly room-sized piece be tossed out without trying to come up with a use for it.
 (Am I right?)

 Our installer gave us some tips on how to use the scraps – and I immediately started calling around town and researching how to make a rug out of carpet remnants.
 What I found was a great frugal way to make a large area for very little money!

 You can also purchase carpet remnants at flooring centers near you.
-We found some nice pieces of discounted carpet remnants while in the process of searching for ours.
+We found some nice pieces of discounted carpet remnants while, in the process of searching for ours.

-There are three ways to make a rug out of carpet remnants – Gluing, Stapling or Professional Binding.
+There are three ways to make a rug out of carpet remnants – Gluing, Stapling, or Professional Binding.

 Let’s look at each of these to see which is most cost-effective, with results you’ll be happy with.

 1. Bind it yourself with a DIY Carpet Binding Tape